thesagarsutar/origami/technical-aspect-on-origami.md

 * Orgamizer algorithm

 * Burr Origami Puzzel

 * \[Material / technology\] Electricaly heated hindges.

 ![](/assets/2.png)

-Electrially heated hindge can be controlled using data.
+Electrically heated hindge can be controlled using data.
 This makes it easy to fold a piece of paper using this technology.